 The module has to be exposed wirelessly to get it updated with a new sketch.
-That poses chances of module being violently hacked and loaded with some other code.
-To reduce likelihood of being hacked consider protecting your uploads with a password, selecting certain OTA port, etc.
+That poses a risk of the module being violently hacked and programmed with some other code.
+To reduce the likelihood of being hacked, consider protecting your uploads with a password, selecting certain OTA port, etc.

-Check functionality provided with ArduinoOTA library that may improve security:
+Check functionality provided with the ArduinoOTA library that may improve security: